 But there is also a growing raft of expert opinion now backing the opposite of everything the major sports nutrition companies are hiding their junk foods behind.

 Technically, this means debate.
 And debates are confusing.
 You have to read the evidence, weigh both sides, and make a decision.

 Gah.
 As if life wasn’t complicated enough.

-There’s the lawn to mow, your mum’s coming to visit and your turbo trainer’s in the spare room, you have 103 apps to update on your phone, and that old achilles niggle is playing up again.
+There’s the lawn to mow, your mum’s coming to visit and your turbo trainer’s still in the spare room covered in laundry, you have 103 apps to update on your phone, and that old achilles niggle is playing up again.
 Oh, and you have to go to work, get the kids to judo, life goes on.

 Unpick the ongoing debate on sports nutrition?
 You've got more chance of flying to the moon.

 Because this tactic of creating debate is one the tobacco industry worked out decades ago, and their playbook has since become the standard for any industry fighting to maintain its dominant position in the face of a rising tide of evidence increasingly exposing its case as shakier than Bernie Madoff's accounts.

 Hence the aim of many established big food businesses isn't to prove they are right beyond any doubt, but to create that doubt in the first place.
 As the tobacco industry so neatly put it all those years ago, 'doubt is our product'.